szthanatos/academic-kickstart/content/authors/admin/_index.md

 interests:
 - act as a gargoyle on the roof
-- hockey chest
+- wear hockey pads
-- superbat
+- bats

 education:
   courses: